"Nothing Special" ~Shunryu Suzuki

 CompassionateWay.com

 Meditation is nothing special.
-Simply put, meditation is intentionl and conscious awareness to the ordinary experience of your life, just as it is, right now.
-There's a paradox to meditation: the less one strives to get "somewhere" when meditating - i.e., deep relaxation, blissful mind states - the more benneficial meditation becomes.
+Simply put, meditation is intentional and conscious awareness to the ordinary experience of your life, just as it is, right now.
+There's a paradox to meditation: the less one strives to get "somewhere" when meditating - i.e., deep relaxation, blissful mind states - the more beneficial meditation becomes.
 Of course many of us begin a meditation practice wanting something to be different in our lives, myself included.
 And in time it becomes clearer that meditation is not about needing to get anywhere.
 Meditation is a practice of just being.
 Nothing special.

 There is increasing scientific research demonstrating the healing properties of daily meditation.
 There's no need to join a religious commune.
 Meditation itself is a non-religious skill that anyone can utilize regardless of personal belief.
 While I am a student of Zen Buddhism, I teach meditation to people of all orientations as a straightforward skill to cultivate self-awareness.
-The byproduct of this skill is increased calm, increased concentration, increased self-confidence and increased self-compassion.
+The byproduct of this skill is increased calm, concentration, self-confidence and

 In the final estimate deciding to meditate regularly is about making a commitment to yourself: To understanding yourself more fully and to loving all the parts of yourself.
 Increasing this potential creates more room in your conscious mind to make decisions about how to live your life.
 It's not easy to do and kindness for yourself is the way to begin.
 Please call me with any questions you have at 503-252-3739.

-Accessing this web site in no way constitutes an implied or explicit contract for services between Douglas Johns and any person.
+Accessing this web site in no way constitutes an implied or explicit contract for services between Compassionate Enterprises, LLC or Douglas Johns and any person.
 Documents are for informal information purposes only.
 Please speak directly with a qualified professional regarding any specific health concerns you have.
+Douglas Johns, MSW, LCSW ~ 811 NW 20th Ave., Suite 304, Portland, Oregon 97209 ~ (503) 252-3739